matt-powelldev2784/matt-powelldev2784/readme.md

 Secure pre-signed URL's are provided to upload the images directly to AWS S3 which minimises the load on the Node Server.

-Front End Currently Under Construction:
+Front End Currently Under Construction.
 Hosted on AWS S3, built with React, Redux-Toolkit and TailwindCss.
 Testing Implemented with React Testing Library